bonn0062/GSoD/absolute_beginners.rst

       the provided iterable is empty.
       With two or more arguments, return the largest argument.

 Because access to additional information is so useful, IPython uses the **?** character as a shorthand for accessing this documentation along with other relevant information.
+IPython is a command shell for interactive computing in multiple languages.`You can find more information about IPython here <https://ipython.org/>`_.

 For example,